Tutorial: Module Defaults

 }

-Like Dependencies, Locals are a Terragrunt concept that allow you to bind a name to an expression.
-Locals are a useful tool when leveraging the module defaults pattern to set environment specific values, like CIDR blocks, resource name prefixes, and more.
+Like Dependencies, Locals are a terragrunt concept that allow you to bind a name to an expression.
+Locals are particularly useful when using the module defaults pattern to set environment-specific values, such as CIDR blocks, resource name prefixes, and more.

-Continuing our vpc-app example, we could specify the CIDR block in a local.
+example, we can specify the CIDR block using a local.

 locals {